mongodb/docs-relational-migrator/source/includes/database-connections/connect-to-db-intro.rst

 :guilabel:`Connect to live database` option.
 After saving a database connection, you can use the saved connection for any task that requires connecting to a database.

-To add a connection to Relational Migrator, you must:
+To save a |db-type| connection in Relational Migrator, you must:

 - Prepare the |db-type| database

 - Identify your database connection string or database information.

-- Save the |db-type| connection
+- Connect to |db-type|